pycompression/python-isal/README.rst

     pip install isal

 This will include a staticallly linked version of isa-l.
+On Linux, wheels are provided.
+If a wheel is not provided for your system the installation will build ISA-L first in a temporary directory.
+Please check the `ISA-L homepage
+<https://github.com/intel/isa-l>`_ for the build requirements.

 The latest development version of python-isal can be installed with::